-As legislative, regulatory, and other policy proposals are considered, they must be measured against the mission and values of The ALS Association: To discover treatments and a cure for ALS, and to serve, advocate for, and empower people affected by ALS to live their lives to the fullest.
+As we consider legislative, regulatory and other policy proposals, we measure them against The ALS Association’s mission: to discover treatments and a cure for ALS, and to serve, advocate for and empower people affected by ALS to live their lives to the fullest.

-People with ALS and their families must have health care that is accessible, affordable, adequate and understandable.
-The ALS Association is committed to fighting for people with ALS on every front to break down barriers to health care, benefits, and support services.
+People living with ALS and their families must have health care that is accessible, affordable, adequate and understandable.
+The ALS Association is committed to fighting for people living with ALS on every front to break down barriers to health care, benefits and support services.

-People with ALS should be protected against discrimination in all settings, including in the workplace, when purchasing health insurance, or receiving veterans’ benefits.
-The ALS Association monitors legislation and regulation regarding health care, disability rights, taxation, and more to ensure the ALS community is represented.
+People living with ALS should be protected against discrimination in all settings, including in the workplace, when purchasing health insurance or when receiving veterans benefits.
+The ALS Association monitors legislation and regulation regarding health care, disability rights, taxation and more to ensure the ALS community is represented.

-- Increase resources and support for families and caregivers of people with ALS
+- Increase resources and support for families and caregivers of people living with ALS.

-Families and caregivers are the lifeline for people with ALS and must be recognized and supported.
-The ALS Association believes federal, state and private programs must do more for families and caregivers in terms of programs, supports and financial aid.
+Families and caregivers are the lifeline for people living with ALS and must be recognized and supported.
+The ALS Association believes federal, state and private programs must do more for families and caregivers in terms of programs, support and financial aid.